eduk8s-tests/lab-tkg-aws-installer/workshop/content/using-workload-clusters/01-new-workload-clusters.md

 tkg create cluster tkg-services --plan=dev --worker-size=m4.xlarge --worker-machine-count=2 --dry-run
 ```

 The cluster is being named ``tkg-services`` in this case as we will later use it to install a shared Harbor registry for use by any subsequent workload clusters which are created.
+If setting up a production environment, it would be recommended to use the ``prod`` plan rather than the ``dev`` plan being used here.

-Now create the cluster by running:
+When you are ready, create the cluster by running:

 ```execute-1
 tkg create cluster tkg-services --plan=dev --worker-size=m4.xlarge --worker-machine-count=2